 A progressive web application (PWA) is a hybrid of a regular website and a mobile application and reflects a new approach to software development.
 According to Wikipedia, PWAs combine the features offered by any modern browser with the benefits of a mobile experience.
 Simply put, in a PWA, a mobile website functions as an app.

 A PWA starts as a web page in a browser, which you access through a simple URL.
 If you link to the page enough, the PWA can be added to your home screen.
 You may receive notifications from the app and interact with it offline.
 Unlike native apps, progressive web apps don’t require installation.
 At the same time, they are responsive and provide the same user experience in browsers.

 All major browsers, including Chrome, Opera, and Firefox, support PWAs.
 A couple of years ago, such browsers as Apple’s Safari and Microsoft’s Edge also became compatible with PWAs.

 4. What makes PWAs “progressive”?

 PWAs are built using progressive app features including service workers, a web application manifest, and an app shell.
 A service worker is a script that runs in the background to support offline web applications and push notifications.
 A manifest makes it possible to add web apps to the home screen and adapt to various screen sizes.
 An app shell ensures instant, reliable performance when cached offline.

-5. What is the difference between a PWA and a native application?
+5. What is the difference between PWAs and native apps?

 PWAs exist in the cloud and outside of the app store, which means that you don’t need to install a PWA.
 Instead, you can “save” the app to your home screen.
-Just like a regular app, PWAs can be opened in full-screen mode and can be used offline.
+Just like a regular app, PWAs can be opened in full-screen mode and can be used offline (thanks to service workers).

 Google engineer Alex Russell (who first proposed the idea of a progressive web app in 2015) specified the attributes of a PWA: